mitchdavenport88/MSP1/testing.md

   * contact.html - passed

 * W3C CSS validation - [one error and two warnings](https://github.com/mitchdavenport88/MSP1/blob/master/readme-attachments/w3c_css%20_validator.jpg?raw=true).
-  1. Warning 1 - The validator did’t check my google font import.
+  1. Warning 1 - The validator didn’t check my google font import.
   2. Warning 2 - The code I used off W3schools to hide the scroll bar on Chrome, Opera and Safari was flagged.
-  I removed the code and tested it again on Chrome and the scroll bar appeared, which isn't what i wanted.
+  I removed the code and tested it again on Chrome and the scroll bar appeared, which isn't what I wanted.
 I’m going to ignore this warning as it caused no issues during testing.
   3. Error 1 - Again concerning the code I used off W3schools to hide the scroll bar but this time on Firefox.
 It's telling me the property scrollbar-width: none; used doesn’t exist.
 I again removed the code and tested it again on Firefox and